nagagaddamu/agentcore-samples-websearch/01-features/03-connect-your-agent-to-anything/03-web-search/02-strands-agent/README.md

 ## How It Works

-The script connects to the Gateway, creates an agent, and runs a research query:
+The script creates an agent that connects to the Gateway, and runs a research query to the agent:

 ### Step 1: Connect to the Gateway